Vidya Shah

 - YUFA - Community Projects: Member & former Co-Chair

-- Centre for Feminist Research: Member of the Executive Committee
+- Centre for Feminist Research: Member and former member of the Executive Committee

 - YUFA Race Equity Caucus: Member